 The selection process will consist of one party submitting three names and the other party has the right to strike.
 It is agreed that it is the Union's turn to submit names.
+In the course of the 2014 negotiations the Employers submitted 3 names for consideration.

 /s/ Timothy Peterson For the Employers /s/ Luisa Gratz For ILWU Local 26

+4/16/09 4/16/09

-4/16/09 Dated 4/16/09 Dated
+Dated Dated